 A New Economic Narrative

 Jeremy Rifkin, founder and president of the Foundation on Economic Trends, is one of the world’s leading authorities on economic sustainability.
 Here he explains how our society is transitioning into a Third Industrial Revolution to create a new economic paradigm that can transform the world.
-Join Jeremy Rifkin at the Design by Nature Conference in October.
+Join Jeremy Rifkin at the Where We Go From Here Conference in October.